juicedata/juicefs/docs/en/guide/dir-stats.md

 ---
 title: Directory Statistics
 sidebar_position: 5
+description: Learn how to enable, check, and troubleshoot directory statistics in JuiceFS version 1.1.0 and later.
 ---

-From JuiceFS v1.1.0, directory statistics is enabled by default when formatting a new volume (existing ones will stay disabled, you'll have to enable it explicitly).
-Directory stats accelerates `quota`, `info` and the `summary` subcommands, but comes with a minor performance cost.
+From JuiceFS v1.1.0, the directory statistics feature is enabled by default when formatting a new volume.
+For existing volumes, this feature is disabled by default and must be enabled manually.
+The directory statistics feature accelerates the `quota`, `info` and `summary` subcommands, but it comes with a minor performance cost.

 :::tip
-The usage statistic relies on the mount process, please do not enable this feature until all writable mount processes are upgraded to v1.1.0.
+Directory statistics rely on the mount process.
+Ensure all writable mount processes are upgraded to v1.1.0 before enabling this feature.
 :::

-## Enable directory stats {#enable-directory-stats}
+## Enable directory statistics {#enable-directory-stats}

-Run `juicefs config $URL --dir-stats` to enable directory stats, after that, you can run `juicefs config $URL` to verify:
+Run `juicefs config $URL --dir-stats` to enable directory statistics.
+After that, run `juicefs config $URL` to confirm the change:

 ```shell
 $ juicefs config redis://localhost